Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ICML 2019] Fast Context Adaptation via Meta-Learning
     * Update partial parameters

+- [ICLR 2020] META-LEARNING WITH WARPED GRADIENT DESCENT
+    * feel not outperform the LEO

+- [ICLR 2020] LEARNING TO BALANCE: BAYESIAN META-LEARNING FOR IMBALANCED AND OUT-OF-DISTRIBUTION TASKS
+    * try to solve task- and class-imbalanced problems
+    * feel not significant on normal few-shot learing setup

 ### Generative Based Few-shot Learning
 **One line descriptions:** Generate features to expasion small datasets to large datasets, then fintune.